-From your perspective as a buyer, you will need to firstly figure out how large your outdoor movie screen is going to be.
-If you’ve already got it and you can measure it, then do that, and it’s then possible for you to use the data above to understand how many lumens for an outdoor projector you will need – and therefore what spec you need to purchase.
+From your perspective as a buyer, you will need first to figure out how large your outdoor movie screen will be.
+If you’ve already got it and you can measure it, then do that, and it’s then possible for you to use the data above to understand how many lumens for an outdoor projector you will need – and, therefore what spec you need to purchase.

 Why Buy a Higher Lumen Rating Projector?

-It will future proof you should you decide to go larger with your outdoor movie screen, but also means you have a far stronger light source coming from your projector.
+It will future proof you, should you decide to go larger with your outdoor movie screen, but it also means you have a far stronger light source coming from your projector.

 So that’s just one benefit to a projector with high lumens for outdoor use.